splunk/addonfactory-ucc-generator/docs/custom_search_commands.md

 # Custom Search Command

 Custom search commands are user-defined [SPL](https://docs.splunk.com/Splexicon:SPL) (Splunk Search Processing Language) commands that enable users to add custom functionality to their Splunk searches.

-There are 4 types of Custom search commands that are:
+There are 4 types of Custom search commands:

 - Generating
 - Streaming